MG Software.

 Frequently asked questions

-With ETL, data is transformed before loading into the target system, typically in a separate processing layer.
-With ELT, raw data is first loaded into the data warehouse and transformed there using SQL.
-ELT is more popular with modern cloud data warehouses (BigQuery, Snowflake) that are powerful enough to perform transformations efficiently.
+With ETL, data is transformed before loading into the target system, typically in a separate processing layer such as a Python script or Spark cluster.
+With ELT, raw data is first loaded into the data warehouse and transformed there using SQL, leveraging the warehouse's compute power.
+ELT is more popular with modern cloud warehouses (BigQuery, Snowflake), and tools like dbt make the T step testable and version-controlled.

-Apache Airflow is the standard for pipeline orchestration. dbt is the best tool for SQL-based transformations.
-Fivetran or Airbyte are ideal for data extraction with pre-built connectors.
-For simple pipelines, a combination of cron jobs and Python scripts may suffice.
-The choice depends on complexity and scale.
+Apache Airflow is the standard for pipeline orchestration and task scheduling. dbt is the leading tool for SQL-based transformations with built-in tests and documentation.
+Fivetran or Airbyte are ideal for data extraction with pre-built connectors to hundreds of sources.
+Prefect and Dagster are modern alternatives to Airflow with better developer experience.
+The choice depends on complexity, scale, and team expertise.

-Implement idempotent tasks so repeated runs are safe.
-Add retry logic with exponential backoff.
-Use data quality checks to detect corrupt data early.
-Monitor pipeline runs with alerting on failures.
-Maintain a dead letter queue for records that cannot be processed and investigate them periodically.
+Implement idempotent tasks so repeated runs are safe and do not create duplicate data.
+Add retry logic with exponential backoff for transient network failures.
+Use data quality checks (dbt tests, Great Expectations) to detect corrupt or incomplete data early.
+Monitor pipeline runs with alerting via Slack or PagerDuty on failures.
+Maintain a dead-letter queue for unprocessable records and investigate them periodically.

 Related articles